atomjump/atomjumpcom-content-only/messaging-user-guide.md

 ## To Go Full-Screen **

-On your iPhone or Android phone, when you are on a frequented AtomJump messaging page go into ‘settings’ for the browser (often a 3 bar icon near the address at the top), and select the option ‘Add to Home screen’, or something similar.
-Then go back to your phone’s home screen and tap the icon.
+On your **Android phone**, when you are on a frequented AtomJump messaging page go into 'settings' for the browser (often a 3 bar icon near the address at the top), and select the option 'Add to Home screen', or something similar.

+On your **iPhone**, when you are on a frequented AtomJump messaging page tap the 'share' icon at the bottom of the page, and then the 'Add to Home screen' icon at the bottom, or something similar.

+Then go back to your phone's home screen and tap the icon.
 This will then use the full screen real-estate during messaging.

 ## To Delete Messages